 All servlet containers must support HTTP as a protocol for requests and responses, but additional request/response-based protocols such as HTTPS (HTTP over SSL) may be supported.
 The required versions of the HTTP specification that a container must implement are HTTP/1.1 and HTTP/2.
-When supporting HTTP/2, servlet containers must support the "h2" protocol identifier (as specified in section 3.1 of the
+When supporting HTTP/2, servlet containers must support the "h2" and "h2c" protocol identifiers (as specified in section 3.1 of the HTTP/2 RFC).

-HTTP/2 RFC).
 This implies all servlet containers must support ALPN.
-Servlet containers are not required to support the "h2c" protocol identifier (as specified in section 3.1 of the HTTP/2 RFC).
-Because the container may have a caching mechanism described in RFC 7234 (HTTP/1.1 Caching), it may modify requests from the clients before delivering them to the servlet, may modify responses produced by servlets before sending them to the clients, or may respond to requests without delivering them to the servlet may not request with RFC 7234.
+Because the container may have a caching mechanism described in RFC 7234 (HTTP/1.1 Caching), it may modify requests from the clients before delivering them to the servlet, may modify responses produced by servlets before sending them to the clients, or may respond to requests without delivering them to the servlet under the compliance with RFC 7234.